-- > Policy on disputes and grievances
+- Policy on disputes and grievances

-- > Policy on reconsiderations and appeals
+- Policy on reconsiderations and appeals

-- > Registrar training agreement
+- > Registrar training agreement.

-These documents are available on the website.
-If you have any further concerns, please contact your EF, the Rural Advisor or a programme clinical leader.
-The Division's aim is to ensure that registrars can learn and perform to the best of their abilities.
+If you have any further concerns, please contact your EF, the DRHM senior education coordinator or a programme clinical leader.

+The Division's aim is to ensure that registrars can learn and perform to the best of their abilities in a safe work environment.
 The Division does not condone bullying in any form.